Sheyyi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2-groups: It prints all the groups the current user is part of.
 3-new_owner: It changes the owner of the file hello to user betty.
 4-empty: It creates an empty file called hello.
+5-execute: It adds execute permission to the owner of hello.